“Stars with Lars” Astronomy Trips with O.A.R.S.

 On our Cataract Canyon astronomy trips in Canyonlands National Park, Lars—Outside’s 2015 River Guide of the Year—brings along his high-powered telescope and laser pointer and offers nightly star talks where he shares his vast knowledge of the celestial universe as guests get a chance to gaze up and see the stars like never before.
 Stargazing on the river in a national park?
 Bonus.

-Not to be overlooked, however, we also offer trips with Lars on Utah’s San Juan River, where he combines his love of astronomy and storytelling with his expansive knowledge of the culture and history of the Desert Southwest for a fascinating lesson in archeoastronomy.
+Not to be overlooked, however, we also offer a trip with Lars on Utah’s San Juan River, where he combines his love of astronomy and storytelling with his expansive knowledge of the culture and history of the Desert Southwest for a fascinating lesson in archeoastronomy.

 And if “Stars with Lars” isn’t the right fit for you, we can promise an awesome stargazing experience on just about any of our wilderness rafting trips.
 All you have to do is look up.